amd/ryzen-ai-documentation/docs/relnotes.rst

   - Support for Tensorflow 2.11 and 2.12.
   - Support for the 'tf.linalg.matmul' operator.
-  - Updated shift_bias constraints for IPU workflow.
+  - Updated shift_bias constraints for NPU workflow.
   - Support for dumping models containing operations with multiple outputs.
   - Added an example of a sequential model.
   - Bugfixes: